How to Dual Boot Windows 10 and Linux Mint?

 Check your Laptop/Motherboard manufacturer website for the key you need to press to access the BIOS menu.
 It is different for each manufacturer.
 Don’t worry if you can’t find it, it’s usually one of these keys – DEL, Esc, F2, F10 or F12.

-Restart your PC and press the key which will lead you to the BIOS menu when the manufacturer logo comes on the screen.
+Now, Plug the USB drive and restart your PC and press the key which will lead you to the BIOS menu when the manufacturer logo comes on the screen.
 Navigate to ‘Boot Options’ using the arrow keys on your keyboard and there, disable ‘Secure Boot’, and using the F5 & F6 keys, change the boot priority order so that your Ventoy USB will be on top and hence booted first.
 Press F10 key to save and exit.

 Now, on the next screen, select Linux Mint and press enter.
-In a few seconds, you will be greeted with Mint’s Cinnamon desktop interface
+In a few seconds, you will be greeted with Mint’s Cinnamon desktop interface.

 5. Free Up Space